niloufareshghi/Pattern-Recognition/K-NN (I): Regression Analysis/README.md

 K-Nearest Neighbors algorithm is probably the simplest widely used model in machine learning.
-In spite of its simplicity, K-NN has proven to be incredibly powerful in various machine learning applications.
+In spite of its simplicity, K-NN has proven to be incredibly powerful in various machine-learning applications.
 Although it’s far more popular in classification problems, K-NN can also be used in any regression task.
 The aim of this problem is to investigate how K-NN can be equally effective when the target variable is continuous in nature.